lucasm/lucasm/README.md

 <h1 align="center">Hello 👋🏻, I'm Lucas Menezes</h1>
 <p align="center">I'm a Senior Software Engineer from Brazil, specializing in Frontend development and AI research.
 I have a passion for Computer Science, Web APIs, and traveling.
-Since 2017, I've been supporting successful companies and developers in achieving their goals.</p>
+Since 2017, I've been supporting companies and developers in achieving their goals.</p>

 <div align="center">
 <a title="Bluesky" href="https://bsky.app/profile/lucasm.dev">